hypothesis/h/docs/developing/install.rst

    .. note::

-      If at any point you want to shut the containers down, you can simply interrupt the ``docker-compose`` command.
+      If at any point you want to shut the containers down, you can interrupt the ``docker-compose`` command.
 If you want to run the containers in the background, you can run ``docker-compose up -d``.